Step Forward with Data: How We Recovered 22% of Cart Abandoners in a Shoe Brand Using Server-Side Tracking?

 Making the Invisible Audience Visible: The Retargeting Power of SST

-In traditional methods, iOS 14+ updates and popular ad-blocker software did not deliver the information that potential customers had abandoned their carts to the advertising panels.
-This situation led to the "Abandoners" audience not fully reflecting the actual audience.
-When we implemented the SST infrastructure as 212 Medya, we increased our Event Match Quality scores by 40%.
+In traditional methods, iOS 14+ updates and popular ad-blocker software did not convey the information that a potential customer abandoned their cart to advertising panels.
+This resulted in the "Cart Abandoners" audience not fully reflecting the real audience.
+When we activated the SST infrastructure as 212 Medya, we increased our Event Match Quality scores by 40%.

 - Derinlemesine Segmentasyon: "Sadece sepete ekleyenler" yerine; "42 numara Nike ürünlerini sepete ekleyip son 48 saatte satın almayanlar" gibi spesifik kırılımlar oluşturduk. - Dinamik Kreatif Optimizasyonu: Kullanıcıya sadece sepette bıraktığı ayakkabıyı değil, o ayakkabının stokta olan numarasını ve yanında kombinleyebileceği (cross-sell) tamamlayıcı ürünleri (çorap, bakım kiti vb.) gösterdik. - Sinyal Zenginleştirme: Sunucu tarafında veriyi temizleyerek, mükerrer dönüşüm kayıtlarını (duplicate events) eledik.
 Bu, Facebook ve Google algoritmalarının bütçeyi yanlış kişilere harcamasını engelleyerek ROAS (Reklam Harcaması Getirisi) oranlarımızı %35 yukarı taşıdı.